 Tour the Au Sable Light Station

-Built in 1874, the Au Sable Light Station sits on Au Sable Point near a picturesque beach about 12 miles west of Grand Marais.
-Ranger-led tours are offered from June to September.
+Built in 1874, the Au Sable Light Station sits on Au Sable Point near a picturesque beach about 12 miles west of Grand Marais, and within the boundaries of Pictured Rocks National Lakeshore.
+The lighthouse became fully automated in 1958 and transferred from the Coast Guard to the National Park Service in 1968.
+Ranger-led tours are offered every day except Mondays and Tuesdays, from June to September.
 The trail from the parking lot to the light station is about a mile and a half.
 It’s an awesome hike for kids, with steps and trails leading down to the beach around every corner.
 Remains of shipwrecks dot the shore, making this short hike seem like a grand adventure.
 Please be aware that dogs aren’t allowed on this trail.

 2018 update: Winter storms have destroyed the overlook platform, but you can still walk out to the dune site.